openstack/heat/doc/source/template_guide/hot_spec.rst

 --------
 The *get_attr* function allows referencing an attribute of a resource.
 At runtime, it will be resolved to the value of an attribute of a resource instance created from the respective resource definition of the template.
+Path based attribute refrencing using keys or indexes requires heat_template_version '2014-10-16'or higher.
 The syntax of the get_attr function is as follows:

 ::